Sology/maily_herald/README.md

 But if you still want your fancy Mailer views and features, you need to modify it a bit.

 First, each Mailer you want to use with MailyHerald needs to extend `MailyHerald::Mailer` class.
-Then each Mailer method must accept one and only one parameter which is your Entity (ie. `User` class object).
+Then each Mailer method must be named after mailing identification name and accept only one parameter which is your entity (i.e. `User` class object).

-This setup gives you some extra instance varialbles available in your views:
+This setup gives you some extra instance variables available in your views:

-* `@maily_entity` - Entity you are sending this email to,
+* `@maily_entity` - entity you are sending this email to,
 * `@maily_mailing` - Mailing you are sending,
-* `@maily_subscription` - `MailyHerald::Subscription` object related to this Entity and Mailing,
+* `@maily_subscription` - `MailyHerald::Subscription` object related to this entity and Mailing,

 Here's the complete example: